Fishing Rights

 The grant of a right of fishing is a right to fish and carry away fish caught.
 This is a proprietary right which may be asserted against others who wrongfully interfere with it, even in the absence of special damages.

-The owner of the soil of the river is presumed to be owner of the fishery over it.
-The owner of a fishery is presumed to be owner of the soil.
-This presumption takes precedence over the presumption that the riparian owner is owner to the mid-river in the event of a conflict.
+The owner of the soil of the river is presumed to be the owner of the fishery over it.
+The owner of a fishery is presumed to be the owner of the soil.
+This presumption takes precedence over the presumption that the riparian owner is the owner of the mid-river in the event of a conflict.

-The ownership of land incorporates ownership of a on a pond on it and all that is in it.
-The ownership of the soil of large inland lakes and rights of fishing is the same as the case of inland non-tidal waters generally.
+The ownership of land incorporates ownership of a pond on it, and all that is in it.
+The ownership of the soil of large inland lakes and rights of fishing are generally the same as the case of inland non-tidal waters.

 Presumptively, the right of fishing belongs to the adjoining owners.
-Public may acquire a right by custom, use or prescription.
+The public may acquire a right by custom, use or prescription.
 The Crown has no right to the soil or fisheries.
 Exclusive rights of fisheries may exist in large lakes for historical reasons.

 The owner of a fishery does not necessarily have a right to land, fish along the banks or use the bank for the purpose of fishing.
 It may be possible to exercise the right by boats without interfering with the adjoining bank.
 The right to use a fishing path or bank may be obtained by prescription.
 It may be obtained relative to a corporeal or incorporeal fishery.